megsavageosterwalder/Rescue-Animal-System/README.md

-# Rescue Animal System (Java)
+# 🐾 Rescue Animal System

-## Overview
-This project is a Java-based application developed for Southern New Hampshire University coursework.
-The system is designed to manage rescue animals, including dogs and monkeys, by allowing users to intake new animals, reserve animals for service, and generate reports.

-The application demonstrates object-oriented programming (OOP) concepts such as inheritance, encapsulation, and class design.
+A Java-based application that manages rescue animals by allowing users to intake, reserve, and report on animals using object-oriented programming principles.

 ---

+## 📌 Overview
+This project is a Java application designed to manage rescue animals, including dogs and monkeys.
+Users can intake new animals, reserve animals for service, and generate reports.

+The application demonstrates key object-oriented programming (OOP) concepts such as inheritance, encapsulation, and class design.

+---

-## Features
+## 🚀 Features
 - Intake new dogs and monkeys
 - Reserve animals for service
 - Display lists of animals: